lmassaron/Agentic-AI-Kaggle-Competition-Assistant/README.md

 This project applies several key concepts from modern agentic AI development:

-1.  **Custom Tools**: The agent is equipped with a suite of five custom tools that are directly relevant to the Kaggle domain.
-These tools (`find_similar_competitions`, `get_winning_solution_writeups`, etc.) are defined in `src/tools.py` and connected to the agent in `src/agent.py`.
-They enable the agent to perform specific, high-value actions by querying the Meta Kaggle datasets.
+1.  **Custom Tools**: The agent is equipped with a suite of custom tools that are directly relevant to the Kaggle domain.
+These tools (`find_similar_competitions`, `get_winning_solution_writeups`, `analyze_tech_stack`, etc.) are defined in `src/tools.py` and connected to the agent in `src/agent.py`.
+They enable the agent to perform specific, high-value actions by querying the Meta Kaggle datasets via the Kaggle API.

 2.  **Sessions & Memory**: The agent manages the conversation state within a session.
 The `ConversationMemory` class in `src/agent.py` stores the history of user and assistant messages.
 This context is used to inform the agent's responses.
 The implementation includes features for session management, such as resetting the conversation history (`!reset`) and viewing the current session's message log (`!history`).